Skip to content

 Headaches, including migraines, are also among the physical symptoms frequently reported by women during the premenstrual period.
 This form of headache can vary in intensity, from mild to severe, and can have a significant impact on the quality of life of affected women.

-Some experts believe that the drop in estrogen levels that occurs just before menstruation can trigger inflammatory and neurological responses, contributing to headaches.
+Some experts believe that the drop in estrogen levels that occurs just before menstruation can trigger inflammatory and neurological responses, contributing to the onset of headaches.

-Migraines associated with PMS can be particularly debilitating, with symptoms including throbbing pain, sensitivity to light and sound, nausea, and sometimes vomiting.
-These migraines can occur a few days before the start of your period and persist during your period.
+Migraines associated with PMS can be particularly debilitating, with symptoms such as throbbing pain, sensitivity to light and sound, nausea, and sometimes vomiting.
+These migraines can occur a few days before the start of menstruation and persist throughout menstruation.

-Managing PMS headaches can involve a variety of approaches, from taking pain medication to making lifestyle changes.
-It is essential to consult a health professional to obtain personalized advice and develop a treatment plan adapted to the severity of the symptoms.
+Managing PMS headaches can involve a variety of approaches, from pain medication to lifestyle changes.
+It is essential to consult a healthcare professional for personalized advice and to develop a treatment plan tailored to the severity of symptoms.

 Decreased sexual desire:

-Low libido can affect women's intimate lives.
-This variation in sexual desire can be attributed to several factors, including hormonal fluctuations, emotional changes, and physical symptoms associated with the menstrual cycle.
+Decreased libido can affect women's intimate lives.
+This change in sexual desire can be attributed to several factors, including hormonal fluctuations, emotional changes, and physical symptoms associated with the menstrual cycle.

-In the premenstrual phase, some women may experience decreased sexual arousal, sometimes associated with increased sensitivity, physical discomfort, or emotional irritability.
-Physical symptoms such as abdominal pain, fatigue, and headaches can also contribute to decreased sexual desire.
+During the premenstrual phase, some women may experience a decrease in sexual arousal, sometimes associated with increased sensitivity, physical discomfort, or emotional irritability.
+Physical symptoms such as abdominal pain, fatigue, and headaches can also contribute to a decrease in sexual desire.
 Additionally, emotional changes, such as irritability and increased sensitivity, can impact sex life by creating a climate less conducive to intimacy.

-It is important to note that the drop in sexual desire associated with PMS is often temporary and disappears after the start of your period.
-However, if this symptom persists or significantly affects quality of life, it may be useful to discuss these concerns with a health professional who can explore appropriate solutions, whether through medical, psychotherapeutic or lifestyle approaches. life.
+It's important to note that the decrease in sexual desire associated with PMS is often temporary and disappears after the onset of menstruation.
+However, if this symptom persists or significantly affects quality of life, it may be helpful to discuss these concerns with a healthcare professional who can explore appropriate solutions, whether through medical, psychotherapeutic, or lifestyle approaches.

 Cravings for sweet or salty foods:

-Many women report an increased appetite, often accompanied by a marked preference for foods high in sugar or salt, in the days before their period.
+Many women report an increased appetite, often accompanied by a marked preference for foods high in sugar or salt, in the days leading up to their period.

 Again, hormonal fluctuations are often associated with these specific cravings.
 These changes can influence neurotransmitters and chemical signals in the brain that regulate appetite and food preferences.
-As a result, women may feel an increased need to consume comfort foods such as sweets, chocolates, salty snacks, or other carbohydrate-rich foods.
+As a result, women may experience an increased craving for comfort foods such as sweets, chocolates, salty snacks, or other carbohydrate-rich foods.

 These cravings may also be linked to emotional changes, as some women may seek to relieve stress, irritability, or mood fluctuations by satisfying specific food cravings.

-Although these cravings are normally temporary and linked to the menstrual cycle, maintaining an overall dietary balance and favoring healthy food choices is essential to support overall health, even during the premenstrual period.
+Although these cravings are normally temporary and linked to the menstrual cycle, maintaining an overall balanced diet and prioritizing healthy food choices is essential to support overall health, even during the premenstrual period.

 Abdominal cramps:

-These cramps are usually called "menstrual pain" or "dysmenorrhea."
-They are caused by contractions of the uterus, which contracts to expel the uterine lining when a pregnancy has not occurred.
+These cramps are commonly referred to as "menstrual cramps" or "dysmenorrhea."
+They are caused by contractions of the uterus, which contracts to expel the uterine lining when pregnancy has not occurred.

-Premenstrual cramps are usually felt a few days before your period starts and may persist for the first few days of the menstrual cycle.
+Premenstrual cramps are usually felt a few days before the start of menstruation and may persist for the first few days of the menstrual cycle.
 Hormonal changes, particularly an increase in prostaglandins (chemicals involved in uterine contractions), are often associated with these cramps.

-✨ Painful periods are a concern that matters a lot to us at Gapianne.
-Our e-shop is full of tip-top solutions for women suffering from pain related to their cycles.
+✨ Painful periods are a major concern for us at Gapianne.
+Our e-shop is full of top-notch solutions for women suffering from period-related pain.

-For abdominal cramps, we strongly advise you to use a special massage oil for period pain.
-The one from the Nidéco brand is wonderful.
-Simply put a few drops on your stomach (or lower back) and massage it.
-You will see, your spasms will go away.
+For abdominal cramps, we strongly recommend using a special massage oil for period pain.
+The Nidéco brand is wonderful.
+Simply place a few drops on your stomach (or lower back) and massage.
+You'll see, your spasms will go away.

-For those suffering from endometriosis, Equilibre's 20% CBD oil is made for you.
-We receive a lot of positive feedback from our customers!
-To try it is to adopt it, it can help you find an active life during your painful moments.
+For those suffering from endometriosis, Équilibre's 20% CBD oil is made for you.
+We receive numerous positive feedback from our customers!
+Try it and you'll love it; it can help you get back to an active life during your painful times.

-Finally, the new gem that we love here is the Bluetens device !
-Thanks to electrostimulation, this medical device provides immediate relief from your pain.
+Finally, the new gem we love here is the Bluetens device !
+Thanks to electrostimulation, this medical device can immediately relieve your pain.

 I want it >